CosmicFinisher/CosmicLexicon.Foundation/docs/research/core_utilities_research/data_collection/primary_findings_part1.md

 ### Collections (`src/collections/`)

-*   The `README.Core.Collections.md` file outlines the goal of providing common interfaces, base classes, and utilities for collections, augmenting `System.Collections`.
-It also mentions a preference for generic collections in `ConsmicLexicon.Foundation.xCollections.Generic`.
+*   The `README.Foundation.Structures.md` file outlines the goal of providing common interfaces, base classes, and utilities for collections, augmenting `System.Collections`.
+It also mentions a preference for generic collections in `ConsmicLexicon.Foundation.Structures.Generic`.
 *   The file listing for `src/collections/src/` shows a mix of generic and non-generic related files (e.g., `ArrayHelpers.cs`, `ListExtensions.cs`, `ObservableListT.cs`, `ConcurrentObjectPoolT.cs`).
 *   There are several test files present (e.g., `ArrayHelpersTests.cs`, `ListExtensionsTests.cs`, `ObservableListTTests.cs`).
 *   **Potential Areas for Investigation:**